Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Conclusion

 \section{Conclusion}

-Reserve prices are learned in many practical situations by using past bids.
+Reserve prices are learned in many practical situations using past bids.
 In this case, the celebrated second price auction is not anymore truthful.
-We propose an easy-to-implement strategy which keeps unchanged the expected payment of the strategic bidder, and increases very substantially her utility, even when the bidder has no information about the competition.
+We propose an easy-to-implement strategy - dubbed \emph{``thresholding the virtual value at the monopoly price''} - which keeps unchanged the expected payment of the strategic bidder, and increases very substantially her utility, even when the bidder has no information about the competition.
 This is possible as the strategic bidder overbids below the monopoly price, which can be interpreted as a form of payment to the seller in exchange for a lower reserve price.
 When all the bidders become strategic, we show that they can recover all the utility lost due to the introduction of reserve prices at a Nash equilibrium in the class of strategies we propose.
-This body of work suggests that, perhaps counter-intuitively, adopting revenue-optimizing auctions may not always bring more revenue to the seller facing strategic bidders.
-It does however turn otherwise simple means of exchange of goods into quite opaque ones and may destroy welfare.
+We proved that our strategies are robust to various information structure of the game and to sample approximation errors.